AtsushiSakai/PythonRobotics/docs/getting_started_main.rst

 Each sample code is written in Python3 and only depends on some standard modules for readability and ease of use.

 It includes intuitive animations to understand the behavior of the simulation.

+Features:

+1. Easy to read for understanding each algorithm's basic idea.

+2. Widely used and practical algorithms are selected.

+3. Minimum dependency.

 See this paper for more details: